roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-13 ****** byStoryTeller07© The woman's legs trembled, with both knees threatening to give way.
+The woman's legs trembled, with both knees threatening to give way.
 She moaned a little and sighed.
 Not much of an orgasm, but maybe that was usual.

   "Thank you dear, that was nice," Bridget thanked her daughter, and air-kissed her across the kitchen.
 She completely ignored Hollie, who was wiping her face with a dishcloth.